Paul A. Burns, Ph.D., M.S.

 Prior to joining NIMHD, Dr. Burns was an American Association for the Advancement of Science (AAAS) Science & Technology Policy Fellow.
 Previously, he was a founding faculty member of the John D. Bower School of Population Health at the University of Mississippi Medical Center.

-• Multilevel, intersectional stigma measures.
+• The development of multilevel, intersectional stigma measures.

 • The use of digital technologies to improve uptake and adherence to HIV prevention, care and treatment services.